-Adopted by CAC Board August 20, 1998 Approved by CAC Board May 16, 2019

-DECLARATION OF PRODUCER ELIGIBILITY AND DISCLOSURE OF AFFILIATIONS

-I declare that I am engaged, within this state, in the business of producing or causing to be produced avocados for market through a legal entity (individual ownership, partnership, corporation, or other) which is not also involved in the handling of avocados, and that my grove is located in California Avocado Commission District Number (Refer to enclosed Grove District Zip Code List)

-I own the following number of planted avocado acres in California and derive a portion of my gross avocado industry income from producing or causing to be produced avocados.
-I also have a financial interest in groves located in District(s) .

-I manage the following number of planted avocado acres in California and derive a portion of my gross avocado industry income from producing or causing to be produced avocados.
-I also have a financial interest in groves located in District(s) .

-I pack my fruit with the following handlers: ; ; ; ;

-In addition, I am also involved in the avocado industry in the following capacities (check all that apply):
+DECLARATION OF PRODUCER ELIGIBILITY AND DISCLOSURE OF AFFILIATIONS oroduced avo corporation, grove is locat I am engaged, within this state, in the business of producing or causing to be ocados for market through a legal entity (individual ownership, partnership, or other) which is not also involved in the handling of avocados, and that my sed in California Avocado Commission District Number (Refer to ve District Zip Code List) portion of my owing number of planted avocado acres in California and derive a gross avocado industry income from producing or causing to be produced also have a financial interest in groves located in District(s) portion of my following number of planted avocado acres in California and derive a gross avocado industry income from producing or causing to be produced also have a financial interest in groves located in District(s) pack my fru it with the following handlers:;;;; n addition, I that apply): am also involved in the avocado industry in the following capacities (check ala Handler - Owner/Partner Handler - Officer/Director Handler - Employee Holder of a personal financial interest in the production of avocados outside of the United States.
+Holder of a personal financial interest in a handling operation that imports fruit from outside of the United States.
+Please briefly country oper describe that financial interest and specify the location of the out-of-ation. explanation of form may be information r er penalty of perjury that the foregoing is a complete, true and correct of each of my affiliations with the avocado industry.
+I understand that this made available upon request, or reproduced and included with election mailed to eligible voters.

-- Handler Owner/Partner

-- Handler Officer/Director

-- Handler Employee

-- Holder of a personal financial interest in the production of avocados outside of the United States.

-- Holder of a personal financial interest in a handling operation that imports fruit from outside of the United States.

-Please briefly describe that financial interest and specify the location of the out-ofcountry operation.

-I declare under penalty of perjury that the foregoing is a complete, true and correct explanation of each of my affiliations with the avocado industry.
-I understand that this form may be made available upon request, or reproduced and included with election information mailed to eligible voters.

-PRINT NAME:

 SIGNATURE: DATE:

-Adopted by CAC Board August 20, 1998 Approved by CAC Board May 16, 2019